william-taylor/intro/README.md

 <img width='100%' src='images/banner.png' >

 I’m a Backend Software Engineer based in London where I work in the financial services sector.
-My goto tools include Java and C++ but I'm comfortable working with a wide range of tools to get the job done!
-I’m a big fan of simplicity, clean code, automation, and low levels of technical debt. 😃
+My goto tools include Java and Go but I'm comfortable working with a wide range of tools to get the job done!
+I'm a big fan of simplicity, clean code, automation, and low levels of technical debt. 😃

 ### 🛠️ My Toolbox